vaynexie/CWOX/HLTM/readme.md

 ## HLTM Training Data Preparation

 **/scripts/prepare_training_data.py:**
 example python code to prepare HLTM training data by running ResNet50 on ImageNet Training Set.
-The output is a npy file with each row representing the co-occurance of class label (that example output npy file can be downloaded from: https://drive.google.com/file/d/17Um2yv3pPCArWs9HoNOhxHOQQfeBEl-B/view?usp=sharing).
+The output is a npy file with each row representing the co-occurance of class label (the example output npy file can be downloaded from: https://drive.google.com/file/d/17Um2yv3pPCArWs9HoNOhxHOQQfeBEl-B/view?usp=sharing).

 It is built from the Top K prediction classes of ImageNet training set, where K=#classes with cumulative probability=0.95.
 One HLTM is built for one model: The first step is to run the model on the training set to get all output probabilities, and then select the Top K classes according to the probabilities (with the cases K=1 removed).

 ```
 # Examples in the output .npy file
-...
+[...,
 [486,889,202],
 [402,420,546],
-...
+...]
 ```
+The output .npy file is essenitally a list of lists, where the inner lists include the top prediction classes that co-occur in the classification output of an image.
+For instance, [402,420,546] means that "acoustic guitar, banjo, electric guitar" occurs as the top prediction classes of a training example.
+The matching relationship between the class id and class name in the ImageNet can be found in [imagenet_class_index.json](https://github.com/vaynexie/CWOX/blob/main/HLTM/scripts/imagenet_class_index.json).

+You can also write your own codes to generate the .npy file.
+The following process can still apply as long as the format of the .npy file you generate is consistent with ours.

 **/scripts/convert.py:**
 code to convert the .npy file into sparse file format that can processed by the HLTM learning code.

 -----------------------------------------------------------------------------------------------------------------------
 ## Learning HLTM